 - Exposure to the toxin during a terrorist attack.

 - Food with the toxin.
-This happens if it’s not packaged or heated properly.
+This happens if it is not packaged or heated properly.
 This is rare.

-Symptoms from an attack would start within 12-72 hours.
+Symptoms from an attack would start within 12 to 72 hours.
 A food attack could start problems within 2 hours or as long as 8 days after eating the toxin.
-The seriousness of the illness depend on how much got into your body.
+The seriousness of the illness depends on how much gets into the body.

 - Droopy eyelids